 The course will start with a brief discussion about what participants want from the course.
 Much of the course will be spent visiting four sites and looking at how the application of forest gardening can work in different settings.
 The rest of the course will be taught using a variety of methods; group work, presentations, discussion, and slides.
 By the end of the course, you will have a basic knowledge of the ideas and principles of forest gardening as well as understanding some of the techniques necessary to put the theory into practice.
 Participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 What does the Forest gardening course lead on to?

 This short specialist course is not accredited.
 It does not lead on directly to any other courses.
 Previous participants have gone on to attend other courses run by Brighton Permaculture Trust, including permaculture design and fruit related courses.

-Bryn Thomas, an experienced tutor/trainer who has been creating and maintaining forest gardens for over 18 years including the one the course visits at Seaford.
+Bryn Thomas, an experienced tutor/trainer who has been creating and maintaining forest gardens since 1994 including the one the course visits at Seaford.